 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.

 Step 1: Find an empty tissue box to use for your Mystery box.
 I started saving up the boxes about a month before and setting them aside or if you need them last-minute just take out the tissues and refill another box with them later.

 Step 2: Covering the boxes up with construction paper (orange, black, purple) or any other fun stickers or things you have at home.

-I created one to look like a Witch with a black hat and green face.
+I created one to look like a Witch with a black hat and a green face.
 Another box I covered with black paper and used a white crayon to draw spiders on the outside.
 You could also use masking tape to look like a mummy.

 Step 3: Filling the boxes with different items for the kids to guess.
 Other than the food the rest of the items I find at the dollar store.
 Here are some of my ideas

-- Pealed Grapes =Witches Eyes
+- Peeled Grapes =Witches Eyes

 - Cooked Spaghetti = Warlocks brains

 - Witches fingers = Witches Fingers